 - 5.1.1 The Development Plans Manual requires authorities to explore and explain the opportunities to prepare joint LDPs with neighbouring local planning authorities and increase cross-boundary working.
 It is noted that there are currently no joint LDPs being prepared in Wales. - 5.1.2 With regard to preparing a joint LDP, there is currently no opportunity to progress with a joint LDP as authorities are at different stages of LDP preparation as outlined below: - Pembrokeshire County Council consulted on a Re-Deposit Local Development Plan 2 in October to December 2024, with adoption of the plan timetabled for May 2026. - Carmarthenshire County Council is currently preparing its replacement Local Development Plan 2 and is at examination stage, with adoption of the plan anticipated in summer 2025. - At full Council in October 2021, Ceredigion County Council agreed a temporary, yet unspecified length pause for the replacement LDP to gather evidence and mitigation options regarding phosphate levels in the River Teifi Special Area of Conservation. - 5.1.3 There are clear opportunities to undertake joint and collaborative working with other local planning authorities.
-Officers work closely with Pembrokeshire County Council as the principal authority for housing, transport, education and waste in Pembrokeshire.
-As PCC is the Housing Authority, officers work closely with PCC when preparing the Local Housing Market Assessment and Gypsy and Traveller Accommodation Assessment and have commissioned joint evidence base documents, such as a joint Green Infrastructure Assessment. - 5.1.4 There are a number of jointly adopted Supplementary Planning Guidance documents between PCC and the NPA, which includes: - Cumulative Impact of Wind Turbines on Landscape and Visual Amenity - Biodiversity - Historic Environment (Archaeology) - Planning Obligations - Seascape Character - 5.1.5 On a regional basis, a Two County Economic Study for Carmarthenshire and Pembrokeshire was prepared in 2019, a Regional Retail Study in 2017 and Strategic Flood Consequences Assessment in 2022.
+The south west Wales Corporate Joint Committee has a statutory duty to prepare a Strategic Development Plan (SDP) for the region.
+The SDP will cover strategic land use planning issues on a regional scale and once an SDP is adopted, it would inform the scale and location of growth for LDPs/LDP Lites.
+At present, there is no Delivery Agreement and timescale for preparing an SDP, however, the LDP revision process will be informed by joint working across the region on strategic planning issues. - 5.1.4 Officers work closely with Pembrokeshire County Council (PCC) as the principal authority for housing, transport, education and waste in Pembrokeshire.
+As PCC is the Housing Authority, officers work closely with PCC when preparing the Local Housing Market Assessment and Gypsy and Traveller Accommodation Assessment and have commissioned joint evidence base documents, such as a joint Green Infrastructure Assessment.
+Officers will liaise with PCC when developing key evidence base documents, including the Affordable Housing Viability Assessment. - 5.1.5 There are a number of jointly adopted Supplementary Planning Guidance documents between PCC and the NPA, which includes: - Cumulative Impact of Wind Turbines on Landscape and Visual Amenity - Biodiversity

+- Historic Environment (Archaeology)

+- Planning Obligations

+- Seascape Character

+- 5.1.6 On a regional basis, a Two County Economic Study for Carmarthenshire and Pembrokeshire was prepared in 2019, a Regional Retail Study in 2017 and Strategic Flood Consequences Assessment in 2022.
 Further regional work will take place with the emerging Strategic Development Plan for South West Wales.
+Officers will liaise with PCC when developing key evidence base documents, including the Affordable Housing Viability Assessment.

-5.1.6 It is considered most appropriate for the Pembrokeshire Coast National Park Authority to undertake a full revision of the LDP solely for the National Park area.
+- 5.1.7 It is considered most appropriate for the Pembrokeshire Coast National Park Authority to undertake a full revision of the LDP solely for the National Park area.
 Where possible, the Authority will work collaboratively with Pembrokeshire County Council, neighbouring authorities and those in the South West Wales region to make effective use of resources and ensure cross boundary issues are appropriately addressed.